Column01/bible-rag/README.md

 2. `pip install .` in the root of the repository
 3. `bible-rag --help`

-You must run `bible-rag --setup` at least once to setup the project for searching
+You must run `bible-rag --setup` at least once to setup the project for searching.

+You can limit it to indexing your preferred translation by using the `--translation` flag with any translation code listed in `bible-rag --list-translations` (make sure you have terminal that can scroll)

 ## Example